thssd/MonsterGym-API/README.md

 - Class scheduling with automatic trainer assignment by specialty
 - Business rule validation pipeline using the Strategy pattern
 - Class cancellation with reason tracking and 24-hour advance notice rule
+- Membership payments with plan pricing validation and a 30-day interval rule between payments
+- Physical assessment (BMI calculation) with automatic trainer specialty recommendation based on the result
+- Business statistics endpoint (count, sum, average, max and min of all payments)
 - Soft delete — records are deactivated, not removed from the database
 - Pagination and sorting on listing endpoints
 - Automated database migrations with Flyway